Kèn bầu

 The kèn bầu ([kɛ̂n ɓə̂w]) is one of several types of kèn, a double reed wind instrument used in the traditional music of Vietnam.
 It is similar in construction and sound to the Chinese suona and the Korean taepyeongso.
-It comes in various sizes and is a primary instrument of the music of the former royal court music of Huế.
+It comes in various sizes and is a primary instrument of the former royal court music of Huế.

 Construction

 The instrument has a conical hardwood body with seven finger holes.
 Unlike its Chinese and Korean counterparts, the kèn bầu has a detachable bell made of jackfruit wood, carved in the shape of a gourd (originally it was probably made out of an actual dried gourd, but wood is more durable).
 Into the playing end is fitted a small brass tube onto which a small double reed is placed.
 This type of musical instrument are quite familiar in Asia, the Indian analogy being Shehnai.

 Playing

 The instrument's technique involves the use of circular breathing as well as a wide variety of ornamentation including wide vibrato and sliding tones.